Ask Jean: Best Tips for an At-Home Mani-Pedi?

 For the color: Unscrew the brush, make sure it’s got a lot of polish on it, and then wipe said polish off at the neck of the bottle.
 Start by polishing your nondominant hand, because it’s easier and you need confidence.
 Do your thumb first, starting at the base of the nail and working toward the tip.
 Repeat on all your nails.
 Have Q-tips (crucial!) and polish remover on hand to fix your mistakes either as you make them or when you finish one hand or one foot.
 If you screw up a whole nail, remove the polish, wait a sec, and try again.
 If you just inadvertently paint your nearby skin (all but inevitable), go in with the remover-dipped Q-tip.

-Color one hand or foot (for hands, I love the goop x Cote polish, the perfect ballerina pink, and for feet I love No. 36, a perfect red).
+Color one hand or foot (for hands, I love the Côte x goop polish, the perfect ballerina pink, and for feet I love No. 36, a perfect red).
 Then do the other.
 This is where you have to embrace and acknowledge your utter lack of skill and just go with it.
-Go with it and use your remover and your Q-tips and your cotton balls or your balled-up TP, and just know you can do it.
+Use your remover and your Q-tips and your cotton balls or your balled-up TP, and just know you can do it.

-After you’ve colored both hands twice (full disclosure, I often just do once), finish with topcoat (I cheat and use another coat of Resurface and Repair—how terrible could it be?) and again relax outside with your podcast, magazine, or book (or if outside is unavailable, Devs on Hulu, or…the internet) and just give yourself the same time you would have if you were at the nail salon.
+After you’ve painted both hands twice (full disclosure, I often just do once), finish with topcoat (I cheat and use another coat of Resurface and Repair—how terrible could it be?) and again relax outside with your podcast, magazine, or book (or if outside is unavailable, Devs on Hulu, or the internet) and just give yourself the same time you would have if you were at the nail salon.

 Bonus: If you get a smudge or a chip, luckily your nail technician is now available 24/7.